rachelandrew/grid-by-example/issues/index.md

 # Discussion, Issues and Things Grid Can't Do

+The CSS Working Group have posted [asking for community feedback](http://www.w3.org/blog/CSS/2015/08/10/css-grid-pls-review/) on the CSS Grid Layout module before the Level 1 specification goes to Candidate Recommendation later this year.

 One of my hopes in presenting this information in a digestible format, is that other people will take a look at Grid Layout and see whether it would be "fit for purpose" in terms of the types of layouts that they create.
 That can be as simple as taking a layout that you recently built and seeing how you would do that using Grid.

 When I built the example of the [16 column grid](http://gridbyexample.com/examples/code/layout4.html), that was exactly my thought process.
 Flexible Grid systems are commonly used already - how does Grid cope with that?
 I initially developed the same type of layout for the IE10 implementation for [this 24 Ways article](http://24ways.org/2012/css3-grid-layout/), and I think that what we have now is greatly improved.